mamadouyamar/GenHMM1d/README.md

 import scipy as sp
-import matplotlib.pyplot as plt import numpy as np from GenHMM1d import hmm as hmm
+import matplotlib.pyplot as plt import numpy as np from GenHMM1d import HMM as hmm
 ```

 **To generate observations from a particular model, one need to specify the following quantities**